Workers' Compensation Insurance Calculator

 Find workers' compensation insurance quotes

-How does the location of my business factor into a workers’ comp policy?
+How does my business location factor into the cost of workers’ comp?

 Workers' compensation insurance is regulated on the state level.
 Some states require workers’ compensation coverage as soon as you hire your first employee.
 Others require this coverage even for sole proprietors, especially if you’re in a line of business that’s considered a higher risk, such as building trades.